The Arab world is facing its own version of an Iron Curtain, imposed not by external actors but through domestic forces vying for power.

-    Following the first oil shock in 1973 and the flow of money into Saudi Arabia, King Faisal who was demonstrating a public support of the Palestinians had gifted Yasser Arafat’s movement with 50 Million dollars that were used in his arms struggle against the Israeli occupation.
-The United States, pressured by the Israeli Jewish lobby approached its only solid and viable ally in the region, The Shah of Iran to plead with King Faisal his counterpart to refrain from the financial aid to the PLO movement.
-The Shah dispatched a trusted emissary to Riyadh for a friendly message at “our American friends’ ” request on the matter.
+Following the first oil shock in 1973 and the flow of money into Saudi Arabia, King Faisal who was demonstrating public support for the Palestinians gifted Yasser Arafat’s movement with 50 Million dollars that were used in his arms struggle against the Israeli occupation.
+The United States, pressured by the Jewish lobby approached its only solid and viable ally in the region, The Shah of Iran to plead with King Faisal his counterpart to refrain from the financial aid to the PLO movement.
+The Shah dispatched a trusted emissary to Riyadh for a friendly message at the request of “our American friends” request on the matter.
 After the initial diplomatic formalities, the message was conveyed in the strictest manner instructed personally by The Shah to King Faisal in the private audience attended only by an accompanying Iranian translator.
-After listening to The Shah’s envoy, the first words out of King Faisal was, “Have you seen dogs in the city here”, the emissary who was an experienced official familiar both with the diplomatic language, nuances and the Arab culture in general, believed that it is the King’s manner of not wanting to discuss the matter further.
+After listening to The Shah’s envoy, King Faisal’s first words were, “Have you seen dogs in the city here”, the emissary who was an experienced official familiar both with the diplomatic language, nuances, and the Arab culture in general, believed that it is the King’s manner of not wanting to discuss the matter further.
 He had, in fact, noticed dogs there with what he had thought to be a very peculiar trait of sunbathing either on top of cars or elsewhere instead of seeking the comfort of the shade in that gruesome heat of Saudi Arabia and had, therefore, politely replied affirmatively.

-What MBS and Saudi Arabia’s conservative religious autocrats should realize is that in the age of Social Media and transparency along with mounting economic and military problems with the war at their doorstep in Yemen, it is only the matter of time for the Tsunami of discontent to overtake their House of Cards during an unavoidable upheaval which is not – If, but only a matter of time.
+What MBS and Saudi Arabia’s conservative religious autocrats should realize is that in the age of Social Media and transparency along with mounting economic and military problems with the war at their doorstep in Yemen, it is only a matter of time before the Tsunami of discontent to overtake their House of Cards during an unavoidable upheaval which is not – If, but only a matter of time.
 Hence, for MBS or his father with an image from another past era, the faith of King Faisal of Saudi Arabia and his assassination in the Palace, should be in their rear-view mirror that the bad blood he has instigated in the Kingdom is seriously shadowing his rule.
 The daggers have already been drawn in the Palace by the discontented elites.
-Further, on the question of Palestinians, MBS coziness with Israel and the Jewish organizations and groups has not been lost in the Arab world or in Saudi Arabia.
-As Israel, continues to massacre the frustrated young Palestinians in Gaza against all international norms, it was reported by Axios at the end of April 2018, that in a closed-door meeting with several Jewish groups, MBS had empathically made it clear that the Palestinian issue is not a priority for him.
-Just like what King Faisal had reiterated to The Shah’s envoy.
-But then MBS should also remember the faith of Iraq’s King Faisal II and his entire family during the 14 July Revolution of 1958 when they were all gunned down and the sensitivity of the Arab / Muslim world to the Palestinian dilemma.
-Many years later, Captain Abdul Sattar Sabaa Al-Ibousi who had captured the entire Iraqi Royal Family and was asked about the events leading to their execution , had confessed to Safa Khulusi a historian and once his teacher that, “all I did was remember Palestine, and the trigger on the machine-gun just set itself off.”
+Further, on the question of Palestinians, MBS’s coziness with Israel and the Jewish organizations and groups has not been lost in the Arab world or in Saudi Arabia.
+As Israel, continues to Massacre The Frustrated Young Palestinians In Gaza against all international norms, it was reported by Axios at the end of April 2018, that in a closed-door meeting with several Jewish groups, MBS had empathically made it clear that the Palestinian issue is not a priority for him.
+Just as King Faisal had reiterated to The Shah’s envoy.
+But then MBS and the rest of the Arab World Leaders should also remember the faith of Iraq’s King Faisal II and his entire family during the 14 July Revolution of 1958 when they were all gunned down and the sensitivity of the Arab / Muslim world to the Palestinian dilemma.
+Many years later, Captain Abdul Sattar Sabaa Al-Ibousi who had captured the entire Iraqi Royal Family and was asked about the events leading to their execution, had confessed to Safa Khulusi a historian and once his teacher that, “all I did was remember Palestine, and the trigger on the machine-gun just set itself off.”
 There are many within the ruling status quo and military in Saudi Arabia that apart from the general population are just waiting for the opportune moment and MBS or his father should heed the Palestinian problem and warning, amongst other waves they are recklessly making at home or abroad.
-The installation of the American embassy in occupied Jerusalem, the closing of the Palestinian Office in Washington and the cutting off Two Hundred million dollar aid to them by the U.S in order to force a one-sided peace treaty in favor of Israel while Saudi Arabia and the Arab world are quietly watching without any protest or influence, is not being lost by their audience at home.
+The installation of the American embassy in occupied Jerusalem, the closing of the Palestinian Office in Washington, and the cutting off of Two Hundred million dollar aid to them by the U.S in order to force a one-sided peace treaty in favor of Israel while Saudi Arabia and the Arab world are quietly watching without any protest or influence is not being lost by their audience at home.

 As for the United States, it would be the greatest political and diplomatic gaffe to continue courting the Saudi ruling Unroyal family as before and without impunity.
-The Saudi’s current dire financial and geostrategic position with the war in Yemen does not give them any leverage on an America demanding – a little accountability.
-Oil is a global Spot market and the Saudi’s cannot afford and are unable to replay the embargo game of the Yom Kippur war anymore.
-The US, therefore, despite its current dismal foreign policy posture, especially in the Middle-East and its one-sided support of Israel, should draw concretely a line in the sand as a must and a matter of policy, credibility and above all principle.
+The Saudi’s current dire financial and geostrategic position with the war in Yemen does not give them any leverage on America’s demand i.e. a little accountability.
+Oil is a global Spot market and the Saudis cannot afford and are unable to replay the embargo game of the Yom Kippur War anymore, at least in the long run.
+The US, therefore, despite its current dismal foreign policy posture, especially in the Middle East and its one-sided support of Israel, should draw concretely a line in the sand as a must and a matter of policy, credibility, and above all principle.
 The Khashoggi assassination is beyond an innocent life being taken, it is a blatant act of assault on the Western heritage of democracy and Freedom of expression making America an accomplice to the Saudis that it can hardly afford to be associated with in global politics.
 It is time for the United States, to put its money into America’s political foreign policy ideas, where its long-term, yet already damaged image should be portrayed.
 Thus, MBS or his father should at the least be treated as persona non grata in any direct contact with any US President or official visit to the United States.